AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

   **Step 1:** Go to [Appflowy's repository](https://github.com/orgs/AppFlowy-IO/repositories) section on GitHub.
 This is a list of all of Appflowy's repositories open for contributions.
 For the purposes of this article, we shall be looking for <b>Issues</b> within the main [Appflowy](https://github.com/AppFlowy-IO/AppFlowy) repository.

   ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/715c8a61-af5f-4856-840f-11f8604e765c)
-  *Appflowy GitHub Page - with all Open-Source Repositories that can be worked on*
+  *Appflowy Github Page - With all open-source repositories that can be worked on*

   **Step 2:** Go to the <b>Issues</b> section of the repository.
 It should look something like this: